The Glimmer Project

 In the program, I will provide you with:

-- grief management tools and coping strategies to navigate and weather the triggers and hardships to come.
+- video content of grief management tools and coping strategies to navigate and weather the triggers and hardships of grief

 - supply daily guided mindfulness meditations to allow you to find peacefulness and strength.